Skip to main content

 Climate Adaptive Management for Forest Ecosystem Services: An Assessment of Future Forests

-Forestry is a major contributor to the economy of North Carolina and other states across the Southeast.
+Forestry is a major contributor to the economy of North Carolina and other states across the southeastern United States.
 Over 90% of the region’s forestland is privately owned and is managed for a portfolio of objectives, from timber production to wildlife habitat and biodiversity conservation.
 Forests also provide critical ecosystem services, including supporting the clean, stable supply of water resources and sequestering and storing carbon.
 However, the continued delivery of forest ecosystem services is challenged by changing climate and the resulting disturbances including more intense storm events.
-In this project, researchers at the College of Natural Resources are estimating whether they can counteract the effects of climate change through forest management, specifically the location, scale and timing of actions.
+This project will estimate whether researchers can counteract the effects of climate change through forest management, specifically the location, scale and timing of actions.

 Robert Scheller (Director)